- Your interest rate—or the cost of borrowing money—depends on your personal finances, the size of your down payment, and broader economic conditions.

 What do I need to know about interest rates in 2022?

-According to data compiled by the St. Louis Federal Reserve Bank, the average rate for a 30-year fixed rate mortgage stood at 4.67% at the end of the first quarter of 2022.
+According to data compiled by the St. Louis Federal Reserve Bank, the average rate for a 30-year fixed rate mortgage stood at 5.54% in late July 2022.

 That’s up pretty sharply from the 2.67% average at the end of 2020, but in historical perspective, rates are still quite low, noted Barbara Harzog, a personal finance expert at U.S. News & World Report.